michalCapo/libro/README.md

 - Ask the agent about part of a page: press `a` and click an element, or `d` and draw a box around it.
 Type a short note and it is pasted into the agent, together with that part of the page.

 ![Browser panel open next to other tools](demo/browser-panel.png)

+### Notes

+- Open Notes with `Ctrl + O`.
+Notes are stored separately for each project.
+- Start with the New list.
+Switch the filter to see Archived notes or all notes.
+- Open a note to edit its title, state, and Markdown.
+The preview stays visible while editing.
+- Paste a PNG, JPEG, or GIF image into a note to attach and preview it immediately.
+- Save keeps the editor open.
+Cancel discards unsaved changes.
+Send a saved note to the selected agent to execute it, with local paths to any attached images.

 ### Settings